Search

 CU100-20

 50 days.
 Cucumis sativus.
 Open Pollinated.
-Double Yield Cucumber.
+Double Yield Cucumber Seeds.
 This early maturing plant produces high yields of 5 to 6" long dark green cucumbers.
 This is a very productive variety, for every pickle that is cut off, two or three more are grown, so keep on picking.
 Best when picked at 4 to 5" long.
 Does well in most parts of the country.
 Excellent choice for home gardens.
 An heirloom variety was developed in 1924 by Joseph Harris & Company of Coldwater, New York.
 United States Department of Agriculture, PI 414157.
 A variety from the USA.

 $3.00 $2.50